Category: News

 Gender inequalities in science won’t self-correct: it’s time for action: Published in The Conversation

-Coastal geoscience and engineering is a broad discipline focused on physical processes at the interface of land and sea.
-Marco Ferraz, Author provided Sarah Hamylton, University of Wollongong; Ana Vila Concejo, University of Sydney; Luciana Esteves, Bournemouth University, and Shari L. Gallop, Macquarie University Harassed on fieldtrips.
+Sarah Hamylton, University of Wollongong; Ana Vila Concejo, University of Sydney; Luciana Esteves, Bournemouth University, and Shari L. Gallop, Macquarie University Harassed on fieldtrips.
 Excluded from projects.
-On the receiving end […]
+On the receiving end of micro-aggressions.
+A lack of female role models.
+These are some of our collective experiences as women working in science and engineering.
+Such […]

 A neighbourly remote sensing workshop on the Great Barrier Reef